leofab86/avatar/avatar/README.md

 # Todo
-• Learn about sql indexes and django middleware
+• set up good DNS website name for the EC2 instance

-• see if you can create separate app that can bombard your ec2 server with requests to eventually use in profile app
+• see if you can create separate app that can bombard your ec2 server with requests to eventually use in profile app.
+Test it on avatar.
+Learn about getting access to (real-time?) data about AWS EC2 load/performance

 • learn / setup caching

 # Roadmap
 • profiler UI improvements:
+    • fix request timer to run based on start time
+    • add learn more modal to custom optimization
     • animate progress bar
     • ReactJsonView code split is creating server bundle as well.
 Configure to only create client bundle